 We had been enjoying a tease of beautiful spring weather

-on the island with gorgeous blue skies and sunshine and then suddenly May was rudely interrupted with a ferociously stormy, wild day of dramatic gales and sleety rain with golf ball size hailstones thrown in for good measure.
+on the island with gorgeous blue skies and sunshine.
+The horses have been enjoying the burst of sunshine.
+However, suddenly May was rudely interrupted with a ferociously stormy, wild day of dramatic gales and sleety rain with golf ball size hailstones thrown in for good measure.
 Even the Paps of Jura were left covered with a dusting of snow.

 Late in the day when eldest went to check on poor Hansel horse he was looking more than a bit miserable.

 Her horse galloped to her and followed her into the stable.
 He was just not himself, nuzzling into her.
 The sudden, sharp plunge in temperature had really affected him.

 More hay and a bucket of horse feed were duly delivered by a concerned Happy Farmer and the vet was called.
 A gate was tied across the stable door to keep Hansel in the warmth whilst they tended to him, with

 Muffin the pony on the other side trying his best to get in.

 when it comes to fuss and attention and on this occasion, Muffin was feeling positively excluded.
 Those horses like to do things together.